lukebertram/tic-tac-toe/README.md

 * input: click a space
 * output: that space now has an "X" on it

+Turn swapping
+* input: make a mark
+* output: turn changes

+X and O marking based on Turn
+* input: turn changes (because of mark making)
+* output: next mark made is for the opposite player

 Clicking on a space that is already marked does nothing
 * input: wha?
 * output: ya